 Trisomy 18 occurs when an individual has three copies of chromosome 18 instead of the customary two copies.
 It happens due to a chromosomal imbalance in the sperm or more commonly, the egg that creates the baby.
-The general population incidence of trisomy 18 is about 1 in 6000, but varies with maternal age.
+The general population incidence of trisomy 18 is about 1 in 6000, but varies with a pregnant person’s age.
 Approximately 95% of pregnancies affected with trisomy 18 will result in miscarriage or stillbirth.
 Of the liveborn infants, ~95% will die by 1 year of age.
 Surviving infants will have severe intellectual disability and multiple congenital anomalies.

 Prenatal ultrasound findings: congenital heart defects (90%), choroid plexus cysts, distinct hand posture, club and rocker bottom feet, micrognathia, microcephaly, intrauterine growth retardation and others.
 Though rare, affected fetuses may have a normal ultrasound at 18-20 weeks.